GetJobber/atlantis/docs/proposals/Disclosure/README.md

 - use when you want to reduce feelings of being overwhelmed and to reduce distractions
-- used for lightweight editing, such as selecting a value for a setting
 - used for information that is lower priority or don’t need to see all the time
+- can be used to hide optional settings and controls
 - for progressive disclosure of elements that aren't essential for the user to view all at once
 - not be used for other critical information that requires immediate action